 The percentage based penalty is imposed where SARS is satisfied that the taxpayer has not paid the tax as and when required under a tax Act.
 The penalty is equal to a percentage of tax not paid.

-The amount of penalty is prescribed in the particular tax Act and varies between 10% and 20%.
+The amount of penalty varies between 10% and 20%.